desktop/desktop/docs/technical/editor-integration.md

 ![](https://user-images.githubusercontent.com/359239/31530323-696543d8-b02b-11e7-9421-3fad76230bea.png)

-We need enough information to validate the installation, usually something related to the name of the editor, and the identity of the author, along with the install location of the program.
+Desktop needs enough information to validate the installation, usually something related to the name of the program, and the identity of the publisher, along with the install location on disk.

 The second step is to validate the installation, and this is done in `isExpectedInstallation()`: